 To stop ourselves from getting into problematic relationships, we must use our extraverted sensing (Se) function more.
 It’s better to collect more information about our potential mate before getting into a relationship or concluding that he or she is the one.
 Our extraverted sensing (Se) function works in tandem with our introverted intuition (Ni) function.
 Without enough information, our introverted intuition (Ni) function will form a bad judgment.

 We often see the best in people.
-This is a good trait but it also causes us to dismiss the flaws in other people easily.
+This is a good trait but it also causes us to dismiss the flaws of other people easily.
 The ideal image you have for your partner is a projection of what you think they could be.
 Most of the times, we are loving what they can be (projection) instead of what they are now (reality).
 Don’t wait for the other person to change and meet your projection.
 They might never change.

 2. We give too much too quickly in relationships.

 Not only do INFJs see the potential in people, we want to help others reach their potential.
 The problem with this though is we usually burn ourselves out in the process.

 Being a tutor for the last two years, I realize that I get a little too passionate and intense in helping others when I am in my extraverted feeling (Fe) mode.
 When I had a student with dyslexia, I would spend hours researching online and find out how I could help her.
 Then, when I tried to implement these new learning strategies with her and it didn’t work or she couldn’t be bothered, I got disappointed, exhausted, and lost my motivation to teach her.
 In the end, I had to let her go.